minjo1234/TIL/3.Resource/CS/SAA/EC2.md

 - EC2= Elastic Compute Cloud = Infrastructure as a service
 - It mainly consists in the capability of :
 	- Renting virtual machines (EC2)
+	- Distributing load across machines (ELB)
+	- Scaling the services using an autop-scaling group (ASG)

+- Knowing EC2 is fundamental to understand how the Cloud works